Egg decorating in Slavic culture: Ukrainian

 The Ukrainian name for a wax-resist type egg, pysanka, comes from the verb pysaty (писати), meaning "to write", as the designs are written onto the egg with beeswax, not painted on.

 No actual pysanky have been found from Ukraine's prehistoric periods, as eggshells do not preserve well.
 Cultic ceramic eggs have been discovered in excavations near the village of Luka Vrublivets'ka, during excavations of a Trypillian site (5th to 3rd millennium BC).
 These eggs were ornamented and in the form of торохкальці (torokhkal'tsi; rattles containing a small stone with which to scare evil spirits away).

-Similarly, no actual pysanky from the Kyivan Rus' period exist, but stone, clay and bone versions exist and have been excavated in many sites throughout Ukraine.
+Similarly, no actual pysanky from the Kievan Rus' period exist, but stone, clay and bone versions exist and have been excavated in many sites throughout Ukraine.
 Most common are ceramic eggs decorated with a horsetail plant (сосонка sosonka) pattern in yellow and bright green against a dark background.
 More than 70 such eggs have been excavated throughout Ukraine, many of them from graves of children and adults.
 They are thought to be representations of real decorated eggs.

-These ceramic eggs were common in Kyivan Rus' and had a characteristic style.
+These ceramic eggs were common in Kievan Rus' and had a characteristic style.
 They were slightly smaller than life size (2.5 by 4 cm, or 1 by 1.6 inches) and were created from reddish pink clays by the spiral method.
 The majolica glazed eggs had a brown, green or yellow background and showed interwoven yellow and green stripes.
 The eggs were made in large cities like Kyiv and Chernihiv, which had workshops that produced clay tile and bricks; these tiles (and pysanky) were not only used locally but were exported to Poland and to several Scandinavian and Baltic countries.

 The oldest "real" pysanka was excavated in Lviv in 2013 and was found in a rainwater collection system that dates to the 15th or 16th century.
 The pysanka was written on a goose egg, which was discovered largely intact, and the design is that of a wave pattern.
 The second oldest known pysanka was excavated in Baturyn in 2008 and dates to the end of the 17th century.
 Baturyn was Hetman Ivan Mazepa's capital, and it was razed in 1708 by the armies of Peter I. A complete (but crushed) pysanka was discovered, a chicken egg shell with geometric designs against a blue-gray background.